dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-11-05-architecture-influences-documentation.md

 title: Architecture influences the need for documentation
 ---

-Have you thought about how architecture and functional decomposition of a system influences documentation and a need for it? 🙂
+Have you thought about how architecture and functional decomposition of a system influence documentation and a need for it? 🙂

 When I encounter entity service antipattern, I also tend to encounter lots of time spent on and a need for writing service usage documentation.